 I have been an Animal Keeper at the Park for a number of years but not before studying BSc Animal Science (Behaviour and Welfare) at Plymouth University.

-If i'm not getting my toes chewed by our cheeky Otters or running around catching up newly hatched ducklings, I am now running around after my little girl who is coming up to a year old.
-I'm hoping that she will be as passionate as I am about Wildlife and can't wait for her to meet all the Animals at the Park!
+If i'm not getting my toes chewed by our cheeky Otters or running around catching up newly hatched ducklings, I am now running around after my little girl who is coming up to two years old.
+I'm sure now that she will be as passionate as I am about Wildlife and can't wait for her to come and visit all the Animals at the Park!

 In the years I have worked at the Seaview Wildlife I have been lucky enough to experience and fulfill some lifelong dreams including to visit Cape Town, South Africa, where I volunteered for 6 weeks with SANCCOB (The South African Foundation for the Conservation of Coastal Birds) and was involved in the rehabilitation and release of endangered African Penguins and other sick or injured marine birds.

 However to this day perhaps my most memorable wildlife encounters have been in New Zealand where I was given the opportunity to swim with a colony of playful seals, observe the rarest yellow-eyed penguin emerge from the sea after a hard days fishing and capture the moment of a humpback whale's fluke disappearing into the depths of the ocean!
 WHAT DOES YOUR ROLE INVOLVE?

 Providing educational/interactive presentations to visitors, school children, both on/off site.

 Day to day care of all the animals at the Park, including: administering medication, providing enrichment, providing a clean environment for them, providing fresh, clean food and water daily.

 Organisation of Animal Care Team to ensure smooth operation of daily tasks.